Skip to main content

 What to Focus On

-• Climate is average weather over 30 years
+• Climate means long-term average weather conditions.

-• Location: 5°N to 5°S around Equator
+• Found from 5°N to 5°S along the Equator.

 Common Mistakes to Avoid